michtra/fretlearner/README.md

   - **Focus Mode**: Enlarged flashcard with hidden fretboard for distraction-free practice
 - **Smart Progression**:
   - Visual feedback with "Good job!" screen between repetitions
+  - Intelligent release detection - waits for note to decay before advancing
   - String information displayed on flashcard
 - **Progress Tracking**: Automatically saves progress and resumes where you left off
 - **String-by-String Learning**: Master each string individually before moving on